diegoami/diplomacy-plus-for-warband/README.txt

 * [OSP] Bodyguards/Escorts in Town/Village Scenes v2.0,  Credit: Caba`dr
 * [OSP] Can sell slaves to manhunters, can attack manhunters,  Credit: Glabrezu
 * [OSP] Taunting, Credit : Efe Karacar
-* Troops don't charge at the beginning of a battle, but hold ground.
+* Troops don't charge at the beginning of a battle, but hold ground (except for siege defense)
 * F9, F10 and F11 Keys set up "Anti-Cavalry", "Anti-Infantry" and "Anti-Archers" formations respectively
+* Fixes lord return from exile, Credit: Dj_FRedy